francesco-losciale/haskell-todo-list/README.md

 # Haskell Todo List - work in progress

-Side project to test Haskell learnings
+Side project to test Haskell learnings.

 As part of this project, the following significant problems have been solved:

-- To learn Monads, the State monad has been rewritten from scratch:
+- To learn Monads, the State monad has been rewritten from scratch following these steps:

     1. Firstly, implemented an alias of a state transformer function - see `State.SimpleState`.
     2. Secondly, replaced the alias with a constructor and added the accessor function to apply the state transformer out of the monad - see `State.State`.
+Only `runState` needs to be exported now.
     3. Finally, created the Monad instance for State, reusing the bind and the return functions.
 This State monad can be used in a do block - see `State`.StateMonad`
     4. Also, implemented a state monad with a transactional state inside - `see TransactionalStateMonad`.